Virtual Staging & AI Video Disclosure Rules (2026)

 Do you have to disclose virtually staged photos?

 Yes.
-Disclosure is required by the NAR Code of Ethics, most MLS boards, and a growing list of state laws.
-The NAR Code's Standard of Practice 12-5 requires that altered photos be clearly identified, and 12-10 prohibits manipulating listing content in ways that mislead (National Association of Realtors, Case Interpretations Related to Article 12).
+Disclosure is required by the NAR Code of Ethics, many MLS boards, and a growing list of state laws.
+Article 12's duty to present a true picture of the property prohibits misleading listing content, and NAR guidance applies that duty to altered and AI-generated images (National Association of Realtors, Case Interpretations Related to Article 12).

 This matters because staging works.
 In 2025, the National Association of Realtors found that 49% of sellers' agents saw staging cut a home's time on the market, and 83% of buyer's agents said staging makes it easier for buyers to picture a property as their future home (National Association of Realtors, Profile of Home Staging, 2025).
 Virtual staging extends that advantage to every listing, not just the ones with a staging budget.

 So the goal is not to avoid staging.
 It is to stage honestly.
+Is virtual staging legal?
+Yes.
 NAR does not ban virtual staging; it requires that every enhanced photo still present a true picture of the property.
 Add furniture, yes.
 Hide a water stain or a cracked wall, never.

 For the mechanics of staging a room from a photo, see our guide on how virtual staging works.
 This post focuses on the part that creates liability: disclosure.